 Geography

-The country is dissected in two, north-east and the south-west by the Atlas Mountain ranges (Middle, High, Anti) and shares a border with Algeria and Mauritania.
+The country is dissected into two, north-east and the south-west by the Atlas Mountain ranges (Middle, High, Anti) and shares a border with Algeria and Mauritania.
 The Rif Mountains in the far North are observable from Spain’s Sierra Nevada.

 Marrakech is the southern-most of the four Imperial Cities (together with Fes, Meknes, and Rabat from the North).

-Culture& Custom & Traditions
+Culture, Custom, & Traditions

 The country is suspended with Islam and is very traditional.
 We, therefore, remind you to be respectful of particular aspects of society here, in particular with your apparel and that of Moroccan cultures.

 Morocco is a very safe, tolerant and a relaxed country.
-It's ample hospitality knows no bounds and you will be exceptionally well looked after wherever you stay.
+Its ample hospitality knows no bounds, and you will be exceptionally well looked after wherever you stay.
 In rural regions, avoid having too much skin on display.
 Cover up your arms and legs as much as you can.

 When shopping for souvenirs, homewares, items of clothing etc. in the souks (markets) expect to have to haggle over the cost; this is absolutely normal and all part of an elaborate bargaining game between you and the shop-keeper!
 Have a price in mind before you start the negotiations and attempt to stick to it.
+You can stay away from the negotiation at any time (this often helps the shop-keeper come round for your price!).

 Don’t forget, you can always walk in particularly sacred time for Muslims and you ought to be mindful of your apparel in Marrakech.
 Also, at this time, think twice before publicly drinking, especially during the fasting month of Ramadan.